carlosp420/nymphalidae_diversification/MS_revised.md

 while estimating splits for other lineages with much lower probability.

-The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in @wahlberg2009.
-Therefore our MEDUSA analyses recovered an increase in net diversification rate with probability higher than 0.90 in the posterior distribution of trees (Fig. 3).
+The clade Ithomiini and the non-basal danaids are well supported by high posterior probability values in Wahlberg et al. (2009) [@wahlberg2009].
+Therefore our MEDUSA analyses
+recovered an increase in net diversification rate with probability higher than 0.90 in the posterior distribution of trees (Fig. 3).